23 Mayıs 2009

 Visit www.hidrellez.org for details, the program of musicians, parking and directions.
 Entrance is free.

 18 Nisan 2009

+Exposing the underbelly of the government’s approach to women, the prime ministry released recommendations that aim to restrict access to public health care for families with many children in the east and southeast of Turkey.
 The findings stem from meetings between the Prime Ministry’s General Directorate of Family and Social Research and NGOs, though many of the region’s largest and most productive organizations were not invited.

 This official document fails to view honor killings as a feudal tradition that disposes of a woman for being raped, finding work or following her heart.
 Instead it vaguely calls on families to seek God in punishing her "indiscretions" with something less than murder.
 According to the report "feminist language" adopted by the media should be replaced with accurate religious information.
 By failing to protect women whose families disregard them as humans and dismissing reproductive rights, the prime ministry reveals the depth of its own shameful ignorance.